Do you want to use up leftover Egg White? This is a great recipe to know.

 Plain Flour 50g

-Using a pastry bag or a teaspoon, place the batter on the prepared baking tray(s).
+- Using a pastry bag or a teaspoon, place the batter on the prepared baking tray(s).
 I recommend to make each biscuit quite small.
-2cm batter would become around 5cm biscuit.
+2cm batter would become 4-5cm biscuit.

-Bake for about 15 minutes or until the edges are golden brown.
+- Bake for about 15 minutes or until the edges are golden brown.
 Transfer to a cooling rack.
 Biscuits should become crispy as they cool.
+If not, leave them in the oven, that is still quite hot, for 5 to 10 minutes.